itsjesushx/TownOfSushi/README.md

 ### **Team: Impostors**

 The Poisoner is an Impostor who has to poison another play instead of kill.\
-When they poison a player, the poisoned player dies either upon the start of the next meeting or after a set duration.
+When they poison a player, the poisoned player dies either upon the start of the next meeting or after a set duration.\
+If the poisoner is alive within the 4 last players, their kills will be direct rather than delayed.

 ### Game Options
 | Name | Description | Type | Default |